 As defined by the Federal Fair Labor Standards Act (FLSA), non-exempt staff members perform functions other than those stated above and have primary responsibilities that are not executive or managerial in nature.
 Such staff members qualify to be paid overtime rates (time-and-a-half) for hours worked in excess of forty hours per week.

 Employment eligibility verification

-Calvin College is required to comply with the rules issued by the Bureau of Citizenship and Immigration Services (BCIS, formerly known as Immigration and Naturalization Service) in 1987.
+Calvin University is required to comply with the rules issued by the Bureau of Citizenship and Immigration Services (BCIS, formerly known as Immigration and Naturalization Service) in 1987.
 All staff members are required to complete an I-9 form demonstrating their right to work in the US on or before their date of employment.
 Accurate documentation as required by the Department of Homeland Security must be provided.

 The human resources office establishes and maintains all official personnel records concerning employment.
 When requested, this information may be made available to authorized persons.
 Authorized persons include a staff member's supervisor, department head, vice president or president.
 A staff member or former staff member may review his or her file after:

 - submitting a written request to the human resources office one week in advance, and